OpenShot/openshot-qt/doc/clips.rst

 Clips
 =====

-In OpenShot, when you add project file (videos, images, and audio) to the timeline, they appear as **clips** represented by rounded rectangles.
+In OpenShot, when you add project files (videos, images, and audio) to the timeline, they appear as **clips** represented by rounded rectangles.
 These clips come with different properties that influence how they're rendered and composited.
 These properties include the clip's :guilabel:`position`, :guilabel:`layer`, :guilabel:`scale`, :guilabel:`location`, :guilabel:`rotation`, and :guilabel:`alpha`.